Eustachius De Lannoy

-Eustachius Benedictus de Lannoy (also sometimes called 'Captain De Lannoy') (30 December 1715 – 1 June 1777, Udayagiri Fort) was a skilled military strategist and commander of the Travancore Army, under Maharaja Marthanda Varma.
+Eustachius Benedictus de Lannoy (also sometimes called 'Captain De Lannoy') (30 December 1715 – 1 June 1777, Udayagiri Fort) was a skilled military strategist and commander of the Travancore army, under Maharaja Marthanda Varma.

-De Lannoy, originally a Dutch naval officer, arrived with a Dutch naval force at Colachel in 1741 sent by the Dutch East India Company, or Vereenigde Oost-Indische Compagnie (VOC) with the objective of instituting a trading post for the company at Kolachal.
-The company was the world’s first joint-stock company and was the largest multinational company.
+De Lannoy, originally a Dutch naval officer, arrived with a Dutch naval force at Colachel in 1741 sent by the Dutch East India Company, or Vereenigde Oost-Indische Compagnie (VOC) with the objective of instituting a trading post for the company at Colachel.
+The company was the world's first joint-stock company and was the largest multinational company.
 It was a very rich corporation and had its own naval fleet to protect its trade and maritime establishments.

-The Dutch force had to engage the Travancore Army; however, was defeated at the Battle of Colachel by the Travancore army.
+In order to establish the trade post, the Dutch force had to engage the Travancore army.
+They subsequently defeated the Dutch naval force at the Battle of Colachel.